acallender65/mini-projects/README.md

 This includes:
 - a simple encryption and decryption tool
+  -to improve I need to:
+      - Add the rest of the ciphers
 - a simple "safe" login page
   - website writes to a database and encrypts password
   - to improve I need to: